Curriculum Adoption: Policy

 BGPS’ strategic plan was developed with input from parents, community members, board members, staff and students.
 One of the goals is high-quality instruction.
 Providing viable, updated curriculum supports students’ progress toward meeting learning standards and engages them in their learning.

-How much does the new curriculum cost?
+How much does new curriculum cost?

 The curriculum adoption process involves many costs associated with materials, committee work, piloting, shipping, taxes, barcoding, professional development for teachers and implementation.
 Curriculum also is subject to inflation and curriculum companies’ varying pricing structures.
-BGPS’ total budget for curricula adoptions in the 2022-2023 school year is $3.75 million.
+The annual budget for curricular adoptions can be in the millions.

 Can we see the materials before the final decision is made?